 Following links control the content below

-Dymples Leong is a Senior Analyst with Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
-Her research focuses on behavioural insights and policymaking, social media and strategic communications.
-Her commentaries have been published in various media outlets including Channel NewsAsia, The Straits Times, TODAY, The Diplomat, and East Asia Forum and the Asian Journal of Pacific Affairs.
+Dymples Leong is an Associate Research Fellow with the Centre of Excellence for National Security (CENS) at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University, Singapore.
+Her research focuses on social media, strategic communications, behavioural insights and policymaking.
+Her commentaries have been published in various media outlets including Channel NewsAsia, The Straits Times, TODAY, The Diplomat, and East Asia Forum.
 She holds a Bachelor of Business majoring in Marketing and Management from the University of Newcastle Australia.

 Areas of Expertise